laurashen/data-science-sequencing.github.io/lectures/lecture3.md

 \hat{\mathbf{s}}^{(A)}=\min_{\mathbf{s} \in \{0,1\}^{L}} ||\mathbf{y}^{(A)}-Q\mathbf{s}||_2^2.
 $$

-The time complexity of the Giterbi algorithm is exponential in the recursion depth (which in here is the maximum |i-j| if there is non-zero probability of seeing light from base j at time i).
+The time complexity of the Viterbi algorithm is exponential in the recursion depth (which in here is the maximum |i-j| if there is non-zero probability of seeing light from base j at time i).
 In this setting, this is $$O(2^{L})$$.
 A work-around this is to approximate each column of $$Q$$ so that it is non-zero only